Skip to main content

 Can Alpha Code support our open banking API security under BI-SNAP?

 Yes.
-We provide API security assessments, secure architecture design for BI-SNAP compliant APIs, runtime API protection, and continuous monitoring for open banking ecosystems.
-This includes OAuth 2.0 implementation review, API gateway hardening, and automated vulnerability scanning of API endpoints.
+We provide API security assessments and secure architecture for BI-SNAP compliant APIs.
+We add runtime API protection and continuous monitoring for open banking.
+This covers OAuth 2.0 review, API gateway hardening, and automated vulnerability scanning of API endpoints.

 Q